hersapad/UnArchiveBot/README.md

 <b>Not Required Variables:</b>

 - `ONE_PROCESS_PER_USER`: One process per user.
 Improves bot performance.
 Example: `0` (False) or `1` (True).
 Default: `1`
+- `FORCE_SUBSCRIBE_CHANNEL`: Force subscribe channel or group.
+Example: `-1001327202752` or `@HuzunluArtemis`.
+To disable leave it empty.
+Do not forget to make admin your bot in forcesub channel or group.
 - `FORCE_DOC_UPLOAD`: Force send all files as document.
 Without compress videos, photos etc. Example: `0` (False) or `1` (True).
 Default: `0`
 - `CHANNEL_OR_CONTACT`: Your bot's channel or contact username.
 Example: `HuzunluArtemis`
 - `SLEEP_TIME_BETWEEN_SEND_FILES`: Sleep time between files.
 For floodwait.
 Recommended: `2`